 I know it might seem easy to just run to the closest Spirit Halloween store but let’s be honest, that store is expensive.
 With a little bit of creativity and dash of being frugal, you can come up with some great decorations.

-- Create Ghostly Cutouts With Paper: If you’ve got construction paper lying around, bust out the scissors and get to work.
+4. Create Ghostly Cutouts With Paper: If you’ve got construction paper lying around, bust out the scissors and get to work.
 You can easily create ghostly silhouettes to hang around the house or even create the appearance of prison bars on windows with paper.
-You just need to get a little creative.

 Halloween Party Foods